 Essential Oils to Enhance Movement

 LungsExercise improves your respiratory endurance.
 The rhythmic motion of the lungs during normal breathing is a critical regulator of the clearance of bacteria and other noxious materials.

-Research found that “regular endurance exercise training results in significant increases in increased work capacity of the ventilatory musculature.”
+Research found that “regular endurance exercise training results in significant increases in work capacity of the ventilatory musculature.”
 Similar research found “a significant increase in respiratory muscle endurance.”

 Muscles: You have more than 600 muscles in your body that contribute to about 40% of your total body weight.
 By moving, you are strengthening your muscles, which improves stability, balance, and coordination.
-Your muscles are attached to bones with tendons and tendons connect to two (or more) bones across a joint.
+Your muscles are attached to bones with tendons, and tendons connect to two (or more) bones across a joint.
 When your muscle contracts, or shortens, the tendons pull on the bone, causing the joint to flex (bend) or extend (straighten).
-Exercise enhances muscle tone, strength and resilience.
+Exercise enhances muscle tone, strength, and resilience.

+Essential Oils to Enhance Movement